blackbat13/edu-cs-htiew-en/docs/algorithms/backtracking/README.md

 Search algorithms with backtracking have wide applications, including in:

 - Solving puzzles, such as sudoku.
-- Optimization problems, such as the comovement problem.
+- Optimization problems, such as the travelling salesman problem.
 - Decision problems, such as the graph coloring problem.
 - Combinatorial problems, such as generating all possible permutations of elements.